How to Freeze Brussels Sprouts

 No content available.

 Fun Fact!
-The correct name IS, in fact, Brussels sprouts (not brussel sprouts) because they were named for Brussels, the capital of Belgium.
+The correct name IS, in fact, brussels sprouts (not brussel sprouts) because they were named for Brussels, the capital of Belgium.

 Want to try growing them yourself?
-Our Brussels sprouts growing guide walks you through the process.
+Our brussels sprouts growing guide walks you through the process.

 Freezing Brussels Sprouts

-cutting brussel sprouts into a bowl
+cutting brussel sprouts into a bowl with knife

 Use a knife to carefully cut the Brussels sprouts away from you.

 • Then, pick over the sprouts carefully.
-Remove any that are spoiled or unappealing (these are get for the compost bin!).
+Remove any that are spoiled or unappealing (these are great for the compost bin!).
 You will also want to trim away any areas nibbled by insects and cut the bottoms flush with the sprout.

 a Brussels sprout on a table with the bottom cut off